Dear Students and Parents:

 - When students will not ride their regular route bus due to illness or other reason, parents are required to contact their driver directly.

-- Buses leave at 3:15.
+- Buses leave school at 3:15.
 Students are expected to board the bus promptly after dismissal.
 Buses will not be called back.
+Students should be at their morning bus stop a few minutes early.
+Bus drivers are not required to wait for students as this delays bus times for everyone.

 - Students must use district provided transportation to and from their home school site for student activities, games, contests, etc. unless other arrangements have been made through the principal’s office prior to the event.
 Other arrangements for transportation are restricted to parents of the student involved or by following the extracurricular transportation policy.